-Art on the Underground presents 5 more minutes, a new large-scale public commission at Brixton Underground station by London-based artist Joy Labinjo – launched on 11 November 2021 and on view for one year.
+Art on the Underground presented 5 more minutes, a new large-scale public commission at Brixton Underground station by London-based artist Joy Labinjo on view from November 2021 – November 2022.
 Drawing on her personal experiences of growing up in the UK with British-Nigerian heritage, Labinjo’s commission explores ideas of memory and belonging, and the significance of the hair salon as a centre of community in both the artist’s personal experience as well as in wider Black British female culture.

-This work is the fifth in a series of commissions at Brixton station, following on from Helen Johnson, Denzil Forrester, Aliza Nisenbaum and Njideka Akunyili Crosby.
+This work was the fifth in a series of commissions at Brixton station, following on from Helen Johnson, Denzil Forrester, Aliza Nisenbaum and Njideka Akunyili Crosby.
 The programme invites artists to respond to the diverse narratives of the local murals painted in the 1980s, the rapid development of the area and the wider social and political history of mural making.